Skip to content

 • Yoga - Hatha Flow

 Build strength while you lengthen and stretch your body by aligning ligaments through this gentle yoga practice.
-Yoga postures are connected with fluid movements that synchronize with your breathing to reduce stress and improve balance.
+Yoga postures are connected with fluid movements that synchronize with your breathing to help reduce stress and improve balance.
+This class is most appropriate for people with experience in yoga, however, those new to yoga are welcome.
 The instructor will incorporate the fundamentals of yoga and how to move between yoga poses while you build confidence to move on to more challenging poses.
-This class is most appropriate for people with experience in yoga, however, those new to yoga are welcome.
-Space permitting, drop ins are allowed for a fee of $12 (correct change required).
-The summer session will be held outdoors, weather permitting, with an indoor space as a back up.
-Please wear comfortable clothing, bring a yoga mat and a bottle of water, and anything you'd need to be outside; sunglasses, hat, sunscreen and bug spray.
-There will be no virtual option for this session.
+Space permitting, in person drop ins are allowed for a fee of $12 (correct change required).
+Please wear comfortable clothing, bring a yoga mat and a bottle of water.
+You will be provided with a link prior to class.

 • Basketball - Adult